CantonMT: Cantonese to English NMT Platform with Fine-Tuned Models Using Synthetic Back-Translation Data: Experimental Work

-\item MT from IT companies: 1) GPT4-finetuned produced the highest evaluation scores but the free version of GPTs restricts the input number of strings; furthermore, it is much more unclear how GPT4 performed the MT; in addition, there are risks on data privacy when users choose to use engines from commercial companies.
-In contract, \textsc{CantonMT }is open-sourcely free and researchers can continue to fine-tune it with their data, or insert more models, fully confidential for users.
-2) Bing and Baidu translators produced similar evaluation scores to the best system from\textsc{ CantonMT}, though Bing produced slightly higher scores than Baidu, especially on lexical-based metrics SacreBLEU and hLEPOR.
+\item Commercial MT models: (1) GPT4-finetuned produced the highest evaluation scores but the free version of GPTs restricts the input number of strings; the data size used for fine-tuning GPT-4 is unknown and such data is not publicly available to researchers; furthermore, it is unclear how GPT-4 performs MT; in addition, there are risks to data privacy when users choose to use engines from commercial companies.
+In contrast, \textsc{CantonMT }is open-source, free, and researchers can continue to fine-tune it with their data or include more models, and is fully \textit{confidential} for users.
+2) Bing and Baidu translators produced similar evaluation scores to the best system from \textsc{CantonMT}, though Bing produced slightly higher scores than Baidu, especially on the lexical-based metrics SacreBLEU and hLEPOR.

-\item Comparing to Model Deployment without Finetuning: in Cluster 3 (bottom) of the score table, model deployment without fine-tuning has much lower scores; these scores show that the fine-tuning and synthetic data augmentation make a large ratio of score increase of around 50\% for all models using SecreBLEU.
+\item Comparing to Model Deployment without Finetuning: in Cluster 3 (bottom) of Table~\ref{tab:Evaluation-metrics-scores}, model deployment without fine-tuning has much lower scores; these scores show that fine-tuning and synthetic data augmentation lead to a large increase in scores of around 50\% for all models using SecreBLEU.

 \end{itemize}